vmz-stack/Refinery-Margin-Strategy/README.md

 # Physically-Grounded Crack Spread Trading Strategy

-> A mean-reversion statistical arbitrage strategy on refinery crack spreads, where product yield weights are derived from an Aspen HYSYS atmospheric crude distillation simulation rather than the generic 3:2:1 textbook ratio.
+> A mean-reversion statistical arbitrage strategy on refinery product spreads, where the tradeable spread weighting is derived from an Aspen HYSYS atmospheric crude distillation simulation rather than the generic 3:2:1 textbook ratio.
+Benchmarked out-of-sample against the standard 3:2:1 crack spread.

 ---